 According to their Cenotaph records, of the 137 men who died in wartime, 64 lost their lives in France, 31 in Belgium, 21 at Gallipoli, Turkey (including some on hospital ships), seven in New Zealand from diseases or wounds, five in England, three in Palestine, three in Egypt, one in Mesopotamia (modern Iraq), one in Germany and one at sea returning to New Zealand.

 In his autobiography, Sir Douglas Robb, a surgeon and Chancellor of the University of Auckland, wrote: 'Men of my vintage matured just after the first World War.
 We had personally missed the experience of fighting, but our immediate seniors who returned were a sadly thinned-out group.
 Almost a generation of the best young men were wiped out and throughout my life I have been conscious of this deprivation.
 In all walks of life many of those who would have been leaders were missing.'1

-You can read about some of the 'missing' as well as those who returned from the War in their biographical stories.
-More Collegians' stories will be added during the Centenary years.
+You can read about some of the 'missing' as well as some of those who returned in Their stories.

 Jo Birks, Special Collections

 - Sir Douglas Robb, Medical Odyssey, Auckland, 1967, pp.18-19.